FEB 17TH 1943

 Turbulent was certainly having a successful time but with an undoubted toll on the morale of the crew.
 They cannot have failed to fear the worst as they heard about the loss of some of the fleet.
 Maybe this made Linton all the more determined to go on the offensive.
 Hugh and the rest of the crew would have headed off for the 11th War Patrol in a north-westerly direction between the coasts of Tunisia and Sicily.

-By January 27, the patrol was well underway and Turbulent made a morning attack on an Italian convoy consisting of two merchant ships and three torpedo boats accompanied by twelve aircraft.
-Linton managed to avoid retaliation by diving deep and avoiding depth charges.
+By January 27, the patrol was well underway and Turbulent made a morning attack on an Italian convoy.
+This consisted of two merchant ships and three torpedo boats accompanied by twelve aircraft.
+By diving deep, Linton managed to avoid retaliation.
 It appears that the aircraft had spotted Linton’s torpedoes and the convoy left the area.
 Four days later, success was achieved with the sinking off the north-west corner of Sicily.
 This was another Italian merchantman, this time with no escort.
-Another enemy ship soon followed the same course, began to pick up survivors and attempted an attack on Turbulent.
+Soon, another enemy ship followed the same course, began to pick up survivors and attempted an attack on Turbulent.

 Ever courageous, Linton took the opportunity at mid-day two days later to fire at a train in St Ambrogia station and dived fast as a plane approached.
 Later, Turbulent sustained some damage from torpedo boats.
 February 8 saw Linton still in fighting mood making attacks whenever a target was sighted but he then made for Algiers, ending this 11th War Patrol on February 12.
 Hugh would then have had a chance for some rest and recuperation which for him always included letter-writing.